Skip to content

 Prevention

-• Nourish your dog with high quality food.
-Many of the supermarket brands are made up of poor quality factory farmed proteins.
-We're talking snouts, beaks and hides - after time these poor quality proteins start taxing on your pets kidneys.
+• Nourish your dog with high quality food: Many of the supermarket brands are made up of poor-quality factory farmed proteins.
+We're talking snouts, beaks and hides - after time these poor-quality proteins start taxing on your pets' kidneys.
 While cheap dog food saves you money in the short term, investing in quality food will save you money on vet bills long term.

-• Flush your dogs kidneys with plenty of fresh drinking water.
-If your dog drinks contaminated water, bacterial infections such as leptospirosis can attack the system, causing the kidneys to become inflamed.
+• Flush your dog's kidneys with plenty of fresh drinking water: If your dog drinks contaminated water, bacterial infections such as leptospirosis can attack the system, causing the kidneys to become inflamed.

-• Feed your dog meaty bones.
-Not only will your dog love you for it, but bones are the best way to keep your dogs teeth and gums clean.
+• Feed your dog meaty bones: Not only will your dog love you for it, but bones are the best way to keep your dogs teeth and gums clean.
 When bacteria builds up on the teeth and gums, this can lead to advanced dental disease.
 The bacteria can enter the blood stream and attack multiple organs, causing irreversible damage to the kidneys.

 While there is no cure for kidney disease, with early diagnosis and aggressive treatment, many dogs will live a normal lifestyle for many months, hopefully years.

 Dogs with end stage kidney disease need a low phosphorous and low protein diet, unfortunately Frontier food is not suitable, however, Frontier does helps keep the kidneys healthy and may assist in prevention of kidney failure.
 Frontier food may be fed in early kidney failure, as part of the diet, under close veterinary supervision.
 We suggest you contact your vet for further advice.
-If your vet is not supportive of or knowledgeable about raw feeding then you may request a consultation with an holistic vet who is more open to these options.
+If your vet is not supportive of or knowledgeable about raw feeding, then you may request a consultation with a holistic vet who is more open to these options.

 References